komiamiko/doodads/README.md

 # doodads

-Collection of little bits of code - libraries, scripts, and other things - with a degree of organization but lacking the size to deserve their own repository.
+Here is a collection of useful small blobs of code.
+They aren't so small, standalone, and disorganized that they would fit comfortably in a Gist.
+Yet they are also too small to sensibly get their own repositories.
+Here they are roughly categorized and sorted into folders by purpose and function.